Graphs with unique Grundy dominating sets: Unique zero forcing graphs

 {\bf Case 2}: $|S \setminus S'|=\ell > 1$.
 Let $Q_1,\ldots , Q_{\ell}$ be the paths of $\mathcal{P}$ for which $S \cup S'$ contains both of their end-vertices.
 First, let $S_1$ be the set of vertices obtained from $S_0=S$ by replacing the end-vertex of $Q_1$ that is contained in $S$ with the other end-vertex of $Q_1$, that is, with the end-vertex of $Q_1$ that is contained in $S'$.
 Case 1 implies that there exists an automorphism $f_1:V(T) \to V(T)$ that maps vertices of $S=S_0$ to vertices of $S_1$.
 We continue with the procedure so that in the $i^{\rm th}$ step, where $i \in \{2,\ldots , \ell\}$, $S_i$ is the set of vertices obtained from $S_{i-1}$ by replacing the end-vertex of $Q_i$ that is contained in $S_{i-1}$ with the other end-vertex of $Q_i$, that is, with the end-vertex of $Q_i$ that is contained in $S'$.
 Case 1 implies that there exists an automorphism $f_i:V(T) \to V(T)$ that maps vertices of $S_{i-1}$ to vertices of $S_i$.
 Clearly, $f=f_{\ell} \circ f_{l-1} \circ \ldots \circ f_1$ is an automorphism of $T$ that maps $S$ to $S'$.

 Finally, let $S$ correspond to $\mathcal{P}$ and $S'$ correspond to ${\mathcal{P}}'$, where ${\mathcal{P}}'$ and $\mathcal{P}$ are distinct minimum path covers of $T$.
-Let $K$ be an arbitrary pendant generalized star of $T$ with mid vertex $v$.
-If $\deg_K(v) \geq 3$, then if follows from (i) and (ii) that $K$ is a star.
+If $T$ is a generalized star, then it follows from (i) and (ii) that $T$ is a star and thus an iso-unique zero forcing tree.
+Otherwise, let $K$ be an arbitrary pendant generalized star of $T$ with mid vertex $v$.
+If $\deg_K(v) \geq 3$, then it follows from (i) and (ii) that $K$ is a star.
 If $K$ is a path, then condition (iii) implies that $v$ is the center of $K$ and clearly $K$ must be an element of any minimum path cover of $T$.
 In particular, $K$ belongs to $\cal P$ and ${\mathcal{P}}'$.
 For each pendant generalized star $K$ of $T$ that is a star, we remove from $T$ all except two leaves of $K$ and denote the resulting tree by $T'$.
 Here we are assuming that when leaves that belong to either $\cal P$ or ${\cal P}'$ are removed, the resulting path cover instead adopts leaves that remained in the pendant generalized star.
 It follows from (ii) that any connector edge of any minimum path cover of $T'$ is interior and thus the minimum path cover is unique by~Proposition~\ref{prp:hogben}.
 Hence ${\mathcal{P}}$ and ${\mathcal{P}}'$ when restricted to $T'$ coincide.
 Thus the minimum covers $\mathcal{P}$ and ${\mathcal{P}}'$ can only differ in some of the leaves of a pendant generalized star $K_{1,k}$, where $k-2$ of these leaves are covered by one-vertex paths.
 In any case, any minimum zero forcing set of $T$ contains exactly $k-1$ vertices (that are leaves of $T$) of any pendant generalized star $K_{1,k}$.
 Clearly, there is an automorphism that maps $k-1$ leaves to some other $k-1$ leaves, which are all attached to the same support vertex.
 Combining this with the initial case when two zero forcings yielded the same path cover, we deduce that there is an automorphism that maps $S$ to $S'$. \end{proof}

+Fig.~\ref{fig:EX} shows an example of an iso-unique zero forcing tree depicting also its minimum path cover and vertices of a smallest zero forcing.

 The following corollary of Theorem~\ref{thm:characterization} will be useful in the recognition algorithm for iso-unique zero forcing trees.
 (Note that by Proposition~\ref{prp:hogben}, a minimum path cover is unique if and only if it is an interior path cover.)